“They create assets with a stroke of a pen and it takes five years to find out how good the assets are” — Donald Yacktman

-His new company that was set up in 1992 was hugely popular amongst all kinds of investors who were reminisced about the returns that Yacktman had the potential to earn.
+Yacktman’s new company that he set up in 1992 was hugely popular amongst all kinds of investors who were reminisced about the returns that Yacktman had the potential to earn.
 Media coverage of his company was equally kind and Fortune deemed his funds as one of the ten that had the potential to “shine”.
 Similarly, US News and World Report termed his fund as one of the five that had would stand different from those of its competitors.

 While his statement drew the ire of some investors, other’s admired him for his honesty and conviction which was quickly rewarded as his pharma stocks recovered their value and more in 1994 and beat the S&P 500 index.
-Till 1997, Yacktman’s fund continued on a path of simultaneously losing and winning money.
+Through 1997, Yacktman’s fund continued on a path of simultaneously losing and winning money.

 It also led to the Board at Yacktman doubting the interests of Don and Stephen Yacktman, followed by an overhaul of the Board Members.
 Although there were many reasons for the rift, the primary bone of contention was the deviation from the prospectus of the funds and its strategy.

 Yacktman had always believed in the relative value of stocks which predominantly belonged to small companies and continued to partake actively in their trading whilst the prospectus advertised that the fund would participate in large cap stocks.